angular/angular/aio/content/guide/deprecations.md

 - Explicitly call [`ChangeDetectorRef.detectChanges()`](api/core/ChangeDetectorRef#detectchanges) to force the update.

 ### Internet Explorer 11
-Angular support for Microsoft's Internet Explorer 11 (IE11) is deprecated.
-Maintaining support for IE11 incurs ongoing costs, including increased bundle size, code complexity, and test load.
-Global usage of IE11 has fallen to a point where these costs no longer warrant the additional maintenance effort.
-Ending IE11 support additionally allows Angular to take advantage of platform APIs present only in evergreen browsers.
+Angular support for Microsoft's Internet Explorer 11 (IE11) is deprecated and will be removed in Angular v13.
+Ending IE11 support allows Angular to take advantage of web platform APIs present only in evergreen browsers, resulting in better APIs for developers and more capabilities for application users.

-Microsoft announced that its 365 services will no longer support IE11 starting August 17, 2021.
-Microsoft previously ended support for IE11 in Microsoft Teams on November 30, 2020.
-For more information, see [Microsoft 365 apps say farewell to Internet Explorer 11](https://techcommunity.microsoft.com/t5/microsoft-365-blog/microsoft-365-apps-say-farewell-to-internet-explorer-11-and/ba-p/1591666).
+An additional motivation behind this removal is the drop in global usage of IE11 to just ~1% (as of March 2021).
+For full rationale and discussion behind this deprecation see [RFC: Internet Explorer 11 support deprecation and removal](https://github.com/angular/angular/issues/41840).

+*Note: IE11 will be supported in Angular v12 LTS releases through November 2022.*

 {@a deprecated-cli-flags}
 ## Deprecated CLI APIs and Options